In 1996, the Mexican Mint added two coin sizes to already popular silver Libertad series, they were the 2 oz. and 5 oz.

 The 5 oz.
 Mexican Silver Libertad has No Face Value.

-The Mexican Libertad is considered to be a 'Round,' not a 'Coin,' the difference is slight but important to know.
+The Mexican Libertad is technically a Bullion 'Round,' and Not a Bullion 'Coin,' the differences are slight but important to know.

 There are some exceptions to this rule, one example being the Mexican Libertad.

-However, silver and gold Libertads DO NOT have a face value, for this reason, they are often referenced to be Rounds and not Coins.
+However, Silver and Gold Libertads DO NOT have a Face Value, and for this reason, they are often referred to as Rounds and not Coins.

 Silver Content:.....5 Troy oz.(ozt.)

 Purity:.................99.90% / .999